-- Light-writers . to improve overall intelligibility, however the patient dexterity should be taken in to consideration. - Amplifiers . to help support voice projection. - iPad. may be beneficial for some patients in the early stages of MSA, but might not always be the most efficient form of communication depending on the patients current impairments.
-Such forms of AAC require a good level of cognition and fine motor skills to operate successfully.
+- Light-writers to improve overall intelligibility, however the patient's dexterity should be taken in to consideration. - Amplifiers to help support voice projection. - iPad may be beneficial for some patients in the early stages of MSA, but might not always be the most efficient form of communication depending on the patient's current impairments.
+Such forms of AAC require a good level of cognition and fine motor skills to operate successfully. - Electronic communication aids, eye gaze technology and switches, environmental control and computer access assessments may be helpful at different stages, depending in individual need and ability.